 Participation factor control is another of Simulator's mechanisms for distributing an area's responsibility to serve its load, losses, and interchange.
 It is particularly well-suited to implementing automatic generation control (AGC) when you do not have good economic information for an area's generators.
 With participation factor control, the amount of power that each generator contributes to meeting its areas load, loss, and interchange responsibilities is controlled by the size of its participation factor.
-The unit that has the largest participation factor contributes the least.
+The unit that has the largest participation factor contributes the most, and the unit that has the smallest participation factor contributes the least.